New England Journal of Medicine March 03, 2022

 Setting

-Population Healthy infants born at a gestational age of at least 35 weeks, entering their first RSV season
+Population Healthy infants born at a gestational age of 35 weeks or more, entering their first RSV season

 Comparator Placebo

-Outcome Medically attended RSV-associated lower respiratory tract infection through 150 days after the injection
+Outcome Medically attended RSV-associated lower respiratory tract infection (LRTI) through 150 days post-injection

 Study Limitations